Ask Yourself: Will Anyone Care About This Content?

 But I’ve since found a solution that’s made my projects finish without fail ...
 I get rid of it.

-This doesn’t always work, but approaching a large organizational task by assuming that I will be getting rid of anything that is redundant or without a home clarifies the usefulness of the item and my emotions about it.
+This doesn’t always work, but approaching a large organizational task by assuming I will be getting rid of anything redundant or without a home clarifies the usefulness of the item and my emotions about it.

 If I truly cannot part with it, then it needs a home.
 Usually that home is a highly prominent location that allows for organization based off of frequent use, like a utility drawer.